mhorpheus/test/DFIR-Triage-Scoping.md

 			- Windows or Linux or MAC
 			- server functions and software used: web servers, domain controllers, database, etc.
 			- access/exposure to Internet/LAN: direct Internet exposure, over Firewall/IPS, proxy/reverse proxy, no Internet access, etc.
-		- number and type of accounts compromised: workstation user, local admin, domain/enterprise admin, service account, root, etc.
+		- number and type of accounts compromised (local user / admin, domain user / admin, service account, etc.),
 		- sensitivity/criticality of data stored on affected systems, backups policy and availability,
-		- are there any security solutions used within affected environment, like AV, EDR, etc.
+		- security solutions used within affected environment (AV, EDR, etc.),
-		- is there any centralized logs collection or SIEM type solution? if so which logs from affected systems were collected?
+		- any centralized logging or SIEM solution, and if so which logs from affected systems were collected,
 		- business impact,
- 		- what kind of artifacts were already found,
+ 		- what kind of artifacts or IoCs were already found,
- 		- status of digital evidence collection: are there any electronic evidence already collected? if so, what tools were used? do they have necessary equipment/knowledge to perform it on their own or need assistance? etc.
+ 		- status of digital evidence collection:
+			- is any electronic evidence already collected?
+			- if so, what tools were used?
+			- do they have necessary equipment/knowledge to collect evidence on their own or do they need assistance?
-		- containment and remediation steps already performed, eg. system isolation, shutting down, VM snapshoot taken,
+		- containment and remediation steps already performed (e.g. system isolation, shutting down, VM snapshoot taken),
 		- other relevant actions performed.
-	2. Open floor for a questions from XFIR Consultants so they can get better understanding of the incident.
+	2. Open the floor for questions from XFIR Consultants so they can get better understanding of the incident.
 3. Identification of Client's objectives and expectations:
 	- what is needed to perform a successful delivery,
-	- what type of task Client has for XFIR: full IR, dead box Forensic, EDR deployment, logs analysis, etc.
+	- what type of tasks has the Client asked XFIR for help with:
+		- full IR?
+		- dead box forensics?
+		- EDR deployment?
+		- log analysis?
+		- live response data colleciton and analysis?
+		- malware revese engineering?
+		- threat intel?
-	- what is expected in terms of XFIR availability: on-site or remote, 8x5, 8x7 or 24/7, etc.
+	- what is expected in terms of XFIR availability:
+		- on-site or remote?
+		- 8x5, 8x7 or 24x7?
 4. Presentation of XFIR approach and solution:
-	- what we can offer to address Client goals and expectations,
+	- what we can offer to address the Client's goals and expectations,
-	- discuss available solutions, eg. full blown forensics, triage systems, deploying EDR, search for candidates for full forensics, etc.
+	- discuss available solutions (as above),
-	- take into account business constraints from Client, as most probably they want to be back in operations as soon as possible - try to propose solution addressing this demand as well as providing necessary level of security assurance,
+	- take into account business constraints from Client, as they most probably want to be back in operation as soon as possible: try to propose a proportional solution addressing this demand as well as providing necessary level of security assurance,
-	- provide initial/containment recommendation so Client can start immediately working on them, while XFIR set up working environment,
+	- provide initial/containment recommendation so Client can start immediately working on these tasks while XFIR set up working environment,
 	-  if applicable, XFIR Consultants can propose changes to a Client approach and expectations, explaining what would be the benefits from a change,
 	- review approach proposed by XFIR against Client expectations, maybe Client wants to update their expectations/objectives for XFIR - agree on next steps.
 5. Closing:
 	- Establish regular cadence or at lest next meeting point for status updates.
+	- Agree actions for the Client, e.g. provide initial tranche of log data via Box, reply to Triage and Scoping Call Summary Note and Mail promptly to trigger the retainer.
+	- explain that XFIR cannot start work (and that the retainer is not formally triggered) until an email approving the Triage and Scoping Call Summary Note and Mail is recieved by XFIR.
-	- Read following statement: *Thank you very much for participant in this Triage and Scoping Call.
+	~~- Read following statement: *Thank you very much for participating in this Triage and Scoping Call.
 After this Call \<We/I\> will prepare a "Triage and Scoping Call Note".
 It will be shared via mail with you, as well as your Incident Declarers listed in our database.
-The note will contain, in writing, most important outcomes of this Call, such as: incident summary, goals and expectations for XFIR, next steps agreed upon and approximation number of hours needed to deliver agreed tasks.
-To proceed further an Incident Declarer from your side MUST respond to this mail and state that he/she agrees with a content of the note and authorities our team to start work as described in the mail.
-Without such an approval in writing, NO further investigative actions will be performed by our team.*
+The note will contain, in writing, most important outcomes of this Call, such as: incident summary, goals and expectations for XFIR, next steps agreed upon and an estimate of the number of hours needed to deliver the agreed tasks.
+To proceed further an Incident Declarer from your side MUST respond to this mail and state that they agree with the content of the note and authorises our team to start work as described in the email.
+Without such an approval in writing, NO further investigative actions will be performed by our team.* ~~

 ## Triage and Scoping Call Summary Note and Mail
-Triage and Scoping Call Summary Note and Mail is a hard evidence on what was discussed during a call.
-It is a crucial outcome from the beginning of our engagement and should be prepared with necessary care.
-The role of the Note is to:
+Triage and Scoping Call Summary Note and Mail is a record of what was discussed during a call.
+It is a crucial document for managing client expectations from the beginning of our engagement, and should be prepared with care.
+Its role is to:
  - **capture Triage and Scoping Call content** - ensure that discussed topics are documented in writing and not lost,
  - **populate Resilient ticket** - simply include this note to Resilient ticket, as it contains most of necessary information (just add remaining ones - detailed requirements of logging Resilient tickets are [here](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements).
- - **allow for a smooth transition** - proper documentation is necessary to allow case/geography handover of the incident or Follow the Sun for IR,
+ - **allow for a smooth transition** - proper documentation is necessary when handing over cases or briefing other to work on them, either as a result of another geographic region taking a case or  multiple regions working on a case in a Follow the Sun model.
- - **ensure common understanding with Client** - protect against "we agreed/understood this differently" problem with Clients, as we explicitly require customer to acknowledge the content of the note containing what was discussed and agreed as well as predicted scope expressed in hours.
+ - **ensure a common understanding with the Client** - protect XFIR against "we agreed/understood this differently" situations with Clients, as we explicitly require the Client to approve the content of the note, which states what actions were agreed for both sides as well as an estimate of the billable hours required for XFIR to complete their tasks.

 Every Triage and Scoping Call Summary Note and Mail must contains sections defined below.
 Each section should contain several **key** points.
 It is not necessary to document every single sentence, as it is not a transcript of the Call.
-A common sense is necessary from author of the Note (we do not want Client to wait 12h for a note to be prepared).
-While preparing a Note, prepare it in a way that a person receiving it would be able to pick up incident either totally without out or with very limited need to communicate with people present on Triage and Scoping Call.
+Common sense is necessary from author of the Note as we do not want to the Client to wait 12 hours for a note to be prepared.
+A well-written Triage and Scoping Call Summary Note and Mail will allow any member of the XFIR team (including those that did not attend the Triage and Scoping Call) to read it and understand the agreed approach as well as what the client has agreed to provide and how many hours we have available to complete the initial tranche of work.

 The sections are as following:
 1. XFIR understanding of the incident
 2. Expectations and goals for XFIR
 	- what client wants us to do and what we agreed upon.
+	- what client has agreed to do in order for XFIR to be able to start work (e.g. provision access to their EDR for three consultants)
 3. Next steps proposed by XFIR
 	- the intention of this point is to document what we have recommended as IR steps, to avoid address future conflicts, such as "you recommended this and that" or "you have not recommended" this action, and who is their owner (not actions tracker, but rather high level view of what to expect next from whom)
 	- agreed cadence - when is next meeting,
 4. Subscription hours status (not applicable to Ad-hoc engagements):
 	- number of hours left from subscription and their expiry date,
-	- if applicable, notify Client that number of hours may not be sufficient and contractual discussions needs to be started,
-	- guidance how to check number of hours left can be found [here](DFIR-Resilient.md#Tracking-Subscriptions-Hours-Usage).
+	- if applicable, notify the Client that the number of hours may not be sufficient and contractual discussions needs to be started (guidance how to check number of hours left can be found [here](DFIR-Resilient.md#Tracking-Subscriptions-Hours-Usage),
 5. Estimated cost (in hours) of planned XFIR work.

 Few additional statements are necessary, to avoid any misunderstandings and clearly set up expectations.
 For this reason, please use below Triage and Scoping Call Summary Mail template and do not compose a note yourself.
 Template represents Phases of the Call documented above, thus should be easy to populate.
 Please make sure to fill in all fields and remove comments and unrelated statements.